Skip to content Skip to navigation

 • Robot*: non-electronic (indicate kit or non-kit):

-• Lego Structure: Create a building, monument, bridge, or other MA feature.
+• MA Lego Structure: Create a building, monument, bridge, or other MA feature.
 This could even include a UMass building like Lederle Library or even your county fairgrounds.
 Include a labeled picture of your inspiration.

 • Engineering Miscellaneous*: Here is a place to put your projects that do not fit in the above classes.